lorisleiva/laravel-actions-docs/2.x/use-unified-attributes.md

 }
 ```

-Notice how the `handle` method fills an optional attribute array for when used as an object.
+Notice how the `handle` method fills an optional attribute array when used as an object.
 When used as a controller, we can use the `fillFromRequest` method instead which will fill our attributes with the request data and its route parameters.

 Note that there are many ways you could handle unified attributes in your actions.
 This example is simply meant to help you get started with unified attributes.